-Through an innovative Public-Private Partnership between the Peruvian State through the National Service of Protected Areas-SERNANP, the Centro de Investigación y Manejo de Áreas Naturales–CIMA Cordillera Azul, and the Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project is preserving more than 1.3 million hectares of pristine montane rainforest within the Cordillera Azul National Park, and supporting the sustainable land use of its rich buffer zone large of 2.5 million hectares.
-The Park, which is among one of the largest protected areas in Peru, is bigger than the US state of Connecticut and is home to around 6,000 plant species, more than 80 large and medium size mammal, around 180 species of fishes, and over 600 species of birds.
+Through an innovative Public-Private Partnership between the Peruvian State through the National Service of Protected Areas-SERNANP, the Centro de Investigación y Manejo de Áreas Naturales–CIMA Cordillera Azul, and the Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project is preserving more than 1.6 million hectares of pristine montane rainforest within the Cordillera Azul National Park, and supporting the sustainable land use of its rich buffer zone area of 2.5 million hectares.
+The Park, which is among one of the largest protected areas in Peru, is bigger than the US state of Connecticut and is home to around 6,000 plant species, more than 80 large and medium sized mammals, around 180 species of fishes, and over 600 species of birds.
 On large mammals, 11 are listed on CITES-I, including spectacled bears, giant otters, jaguars, cougar, bush dogs and giant armadillos; as well as 9 bird species, including harpy eagle, curassow and several macaws.

 On indigenous communities rights enhancement, Cordillera Azul National Park is home to indigenous populations that have chosen to remain in voluntary isolation and the respect and protection of these populations is central to the Project.
 Cordillera Azul is their home, and it is recognised as such by the State of Peru.
 The Cordillera Azul REDD+ Project will ensure that status is maintained and their way of life continues.